davidedifilippo/servo_motor_control/README.md

     myservo.write(pos);

-telling servo to go to position pos each time and waiting  waiting 15 ms for the servo to reach the position
+telling servo to go to position pos each time and waiting 15 ms for the servo to reach the position

     delay(15);